Which city is cheaper, Porto or Helsinki?

 There are many up and coming restaurants in the Helsinki area.
 Food in town is all about local flavors and simple ingredients.
 The dishes let the flavor speak for itself without fancy cooking techniques or complex flavor combinations.
 Many of the restaurants are locally sourced with traditional ingredients.
 You'll find a lot of seafood, herring, grilled sausages, pancakes, and desserts.

-Helsinki is well-known for its shopping.
+Shopping is a popular activity when visiting Helsinki.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.

-Many visitors go to Porto to go shopping.
+Porto offers some nice shopping areas.
 The city has both your standard shopping mall stores as well as local vendors and boutique shops.

-Both Helsinki and Porto are fun to visit with kids.
+Both Helsinki and Porto are superb to visit with kids.

 Because of its large number of kid-friendly activities, Helsinki is very family-friendly.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.

 Porto is known to be a very family-friendly place to visit.
-The city has several cool museums including the interactive museum, The World of Discoveries.
+The city has several cool museums including the interactive museum - The World of Discoveries.
 There are also parks, playgrounds, zoos, and aquariums that you can explore.
 For families that enjoy being outside, this is a great city.
+Kids will enjoy spotting street art, riding the funicular, and taking a cellar tour.
+If the kids need a break from the city, head to the beach for the day.

-Both Helsinki and Porto are good destinations for a couple's getaway.
+Both Helsinki and Porto are superb destinations for a couple's getaway.

 Helsinki makes for a fun place to visit for a couple.
 The city's many parks offer the perfect setting for a picnic or a walk.
 There are also botanical gardens, evening boat rides, and saunas that will help you enjoy a romantic trip away.

 Couples visit Porto frequently as it offers plenty of romantic activities.
 You can visit the palaces, enjoy shopping, or dine in a nice Portuguese restaurant.
-The area is also famous for its wine, so the city has plenty for couples to do on a romantic getaway.
+Take a cellar tour and sample port then catch a ride on the funicular.
+This city has plenty for couples to do on a romantic getaway.

 With so many budget-friendly offerings, Porto is extremely popular for backpackers.
 By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.

-Both Helsinki and Porto are popular destinations for students.
+Both Helsinki and Porto are superb destinations for students.

 Students come from all over to stay in Helsinki.
 The city has an active student life with plenty of culture and nature.
 It's active nightlife scene and beautiful natural areas make it a wonderful place to study.